Codecademy/docs/content/css/concepts/borders/terms/border-radius/border-radius.md

   - 'paths/full-stack-engineer-career-path'
 ---

 The `border-radius` property defines rounded corners on an element.
-It allows separate radii for each corner and can have one to four values.
+It measures the radii for each corner and can have one to four specified values.

 ## Syntax